People’s Deputy in the States of Deliberation

 Are you are passionate about Guernsey and its future?

-A general election for 38 Deputies was scheduled for Wednesday 17th June 2020 but is currently due to be held on 16th June 2021.
-It will be the first time that Islanders will be vote for up to 38 Deputies, rather than just for the 6 or 7 in their district.
+Guernsey’s next general election will be the first time that Islanders will be vote for up to 38 Deputies, rather than just for the 6 or 7 in their district.

 The States decides what kind of education our children receive, when we need a new hospital wing, how much we pay in tax, where we build new houses, who can vote, who you can marry…